Natural Spider Repellent: 9 Safe Spider Deterrents for Your Home & Yard

 2. Regular House Cleaning of Webs & Sacs

 Regular house cleaning is one of the best ways to eliminate spiders.
-A spider vacuum or broom will quickly and efficiently remove spiders, webs, and egg sacs.
+A spider vacuum or any types of brooms will quickly and efficiently remove spiders, webs, and egg sacs.

 Be sure not to leave any egg sacs behind since each one can contain lots of baby spiders.
 Some female spiders can lay up to 3,000 eggs at one time.